kayceesrk/kayceesrk.github.io/_posts/2026-04-28-from-convergence-to-confidence.md

 The Lean choice is not original to us.
-Ilya Sergey is the one who convinced me to take Lean seriously, and Sal's multi-modal tactic stack is directly inspired by [Loom](https://verse-lab.github.io/), the verification framework his group has been building.
-Loom and Velvet do imperative-program verification; Sal does RDTs.
+Ilya Sergey is the one who convinced me to take Lean seriously, and Sal's multi-modal tactic stack is directly inspired by [Loom](https://verse-lab.github.io/), the multi-modal proof-orchestration layer his group has been building.
+Velvet, the Lean library it sits inside, verifies imperative programs;
+Sal verifies RDTs.
 The toolchain is shared.

 When you write `by sal` in front of a verification condition, three things happen in sequence.
 First, `dsimp + grind`: pure rewriting plus Lean's